 The Panasonic Lumix DMC-LX100 is a fixed lens compact camera that was revealed to the public in September 2014 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.7 megapixel.

-The Panasonic LX100 has a Camera Elo of 2226.
+Is the Panasonic LX100 a good camera?
+The LX100 has a Camera Elo of 2230.
 This rating puts the LX100 among the top 30 percent of all travel zoom compact cameras.
-In terms of its sensor size category (Four Thirds cameras), the LX100 also falls among the top 30 percent.
+In terms of its sensor size category (Four Thirds cameras), the LX100 also ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|